krnb/noobsecblog/source/_posts/privesc-linux.md

 ---
-title: Linux Post Exploitation
+title: Linux Privilege Escalation
 date: 2020-06-29 16:33:08
 tags: [oscp, linux, cheatsheet, privilege escalation]
 ---

-# Linux Post Exploitation
+# Linux Privilege Escalation Cheatsheet

 So you got a shell, what *now*?
 This cheatsheet will help you with local enumeration as well as escalate your privilege further